-Clause 15 sets out a list of things that are not covered by Part 2 of the Bill.
-The list includes any legislation that is in force the day before clause 15 comes into force.
-Therefore, existing requirements will not form part of mutual recognition.
+Clause 17 sets out a list of things that are not covered by Part 2 of the Bill.
+Clause 16(5)(c)(i)also excludes any legislation that is in force the day before clause 16 comes into force.
+Therefore, existing requirements will not form part of mutual recognition unless clauses 16(6) and 16(7) apply.